JuliaCloud/AWS.jl/README.md

 ```
 There are most likely other similar functions which require more intricate details in how the requests are performed, both in the S3 definitions and in other services.

-## Modifying some functionality
+## Modifying Functionality
 There are sometimes situations, in which default behavior of AWS.jl might be overridden, for example when this package is used to access S3-compatible object storage of a different cloud service provider, which might have different ways of joining the endpoint url, encoding the region in the signature etc.
 In many cases this can be achieved by creating a user-defined subtype of `AbstractAWSConfig` where some of the default methods are overwritten.
 For example, if you want to use the S3 high-level interface to access public data from GCS without authorisation, you could define:

 ````julia